tajjankovic/Spin-induced-offset-stream-self-crossing-shocks-in-TDEs/README.md

-#  Outflow from the spin induced offset stream self-crossing shocks in TDEs
+#  Outflow from the spin-induced offset stream self-crossing shocks in TDEs

 <div id="top"></div>
 <!--